Demivan/blog/pages/posts/2021-08-08-vue-i18n-in-real-world-application.md

 $tc('copy-n-files', filesCount, { count: filesCount })
 ```

-And translators still have no way of knowing, without checking application code, if translation that uses following format would be pluralized.
+And translators still have no way of knowing, without checking application code, whether translation that uses following format would be pluralized.
 ```js
 const messages = {
   en: {